 - 1. Click Tune Up / Back Up / Restore > Restore Company from Backup. - 2.
 In the Enter the backup file you want to restore box, browse to and then select the backup file from which you want to restore your company database. - 3.
-If you want to restore the data using a different name for the company, leaving the existing company intact, in the Restore as box, type the name you want to use for the copied company. - 4.
-If you have installed a new version of Sage 100 Contractor since you backed up your company, select Upgrade the company database to the latest version after restoration. - 5.
+If you want to restore the data using a different name for the company, leaving the existing company intact, in the Restore as box, type the name you want to use for the copied company. - If you installed a new version of Sage 100 Contractor since you backed up your company, select Upgrade the company database to the latest version after restoration. - 5.
+If you want to run nightly maintenance on the restored database, select Set up a nightly maintenance schedule and backup task for the restored company, and then: - Select the time to run the maintenance.
+Select the number of backups to keep. - 6.
 Click [Restore Company].